Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 ## Async and Await

 A call to a [shared function](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) immediately returns a _future_ of type [`async T`](/internet-computer-programming-concepts/actors.html#shared-async-types), where T is a [*shared type*](/internet-computer-programming-concepts/async-data/shared-types.html).

+A future is a value representing the (future) result of a concurrent computation.
+When the computation completes (with  either a value of type `T` or an [error](#errors)), the result is stored in the future.

 A _future_ of type `async T` can be _awaited_ using the `await` keyword to retrieve the value of type `T`.
+Execution is paused at the await until the future is complete and produces the result of the computation, by returning the value of type `T` or [throwing the error](#errors).

-- Shared function calls and awaits are only allowed in [_asynchronous context_](#messaging-restrictions).
+- Shared function calls and awaits are only allowed in an [_asynchronous context_](#messaging-restrictions).
-- Shared function calls that immediately return a future, do not suspend execution of the code.
+- Shared function calls immediately return a future but, unlike ordinary function calls, do not suspend execution of the caller at the call-site.
-- Awaits using `await` do suspend execution of the function until a [_callback_](#shared-functions-that-await) is received.
+- Awaits using `await` do suspend execution of the computation until a [_callback_](#shared-functions-that-await) is received.

 > **NOTE**
 > _While execution of a shared function is suspended due to an `await` or [`await*`](#async-and-await-1), other [messages](#messages-and-atomicity) can be processed by the actor in the meantime._